What is a Condominium?

 Where Did They Come From – The History of Condominiums

-The first recorded condominium deed dates from 434 B.C. in Babylon.
-It is also known that the Romans employed similar “high rise” concepts, although whether they involved individual ownership is questioned.
+The first recorded “high rise” residential building dates all the way back to 434 B.C. in Babylon.
+It is also known that the Romans employed similar concepts, although whether they involved individual ownership is questioned.

 Puerto Rico adopted a similar “horizontal property” statute in 1958, and it is from there that the condominium made its way to the United States, and took the form we are all familiar with today.